 For weekly updates on John J. Burns Library exhibits, events and collections, please subscribe to our blog.
-You can also find the Burns Library’s page on Facebook or view the Burns Library’s photostream on Flickr.
+You can also follow @burnslibrary on Twitter, like the Burns Library’s page on Facebook and view images of Burns Library collections on Flickr.

 John J. Burns Library Contact Information